Where to Find the Best Seafood Restaurants Around Boston Right Now

 The Daily Catch

-It’s all about Sicilian-style seafood at this family-owned North End restaurant, a decades-spanning institution that has branched off to locations in Brookline and Vermont.
+It’s all about Sicilian-style seafood at this North End-born, family-owned restaurant, a decades-spanning institution that has branched off to locations in Brookline and Vermont.
 Check the chalkboard menu to find out what’s fresh, from clam and calamari swimming in marinara, to puttanesca with puréed olive and anchovy butter.
-The 20-seat spot is cash-only, but generous portions make it worth every dollar.
+Take note: The original 20-seat spot is cash-only, but generous portions make it worth every dollar.

 James Hook + Co.